ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Supplementary Experimental Results

 \subsection{Ablation Studies}

-To validate the effectiveness of our proposed architecture and training strategy, we conduct a series of ablation studies.
+We conduct ablation studies to validate the effectiveness of our proposed architecture and training strategy.
 Specifically, we evaluate four variants of our model by removing designs of (i) patch merging and expansion operations, (ii) MoE layers, (iii) MMD-based auxiliary regularization, and (iv) frequency fingerprint.
-The results are shown in Table~\ref{tab:ablation}, showing that the full model strikes an effective balance between short-term point-wise accuracy and the preservation of long-term statistical properties.
+The results are shown in Table~\ref{tab:ablation}, showing that the full model achieves an effective balance between short-term point-wise accuracy and the preservation of long-term statistical properties.

 \textbf{Patch Merging and Expansion.} The removal of the patch merging and expansion modules resulted in a severe degradation of performance.
 We observed a substantial decline in both short-term predictive accuracy and long-term statistical fidelity, with sMAPE@128 and $D_{\text{frac}}$ increasing by 7.8\% and 21.70\%, respectively.
 This underscores the critical importance of capturing the multi-scale features inherent in chaotic systems.